 Making money off your blog will require patience and dedication – you can’t expect a flow of income as soon as you start a book blog.
 Most of the time, you need to have a steady flow of traffic to your blog before monetizing it.

-There are numerous ways to make money off your blog:
+There are numerous ways to make money online off your blog:

 - Affiliate links.
 With affiliate marketing, you write a post related to a product or service.
 The aim is to encourage people to click on the affiliate links leading to your business partner’s site.
 The more clicks those links get, the more money you receive.

 - Ad space.
 Take advantage of the free space on your blog to display ads in the form of links, banners, or pop-ups.
 Depending on the model you choose, you may receive money based on the number of people visiting your blog or clicking the ad.

 - Sponsored posts.
 Sponsors pay you to create or feature blog posts that are specially dedicated to their product or service.
 Negotiate your rate with the sponsors.
 Prices may vary depending on who writes the post and how high your blog traffic is.
 This form of monetizing is especially popular with book review bloggers.